VincentGardeux/MoonVale_SaveEditor/README.md

 # MoonVale_SaveEditor
-Save Editor for MoonVale game (everbytes studio)
+Save Editor for MoonVale game (everbytes studio).
+Currently does not work.
+The game does not start.

 # Usage
 ## 1) Dump for inspection